jakunut453/Courega/README.md

 ### Registrations
 The registrations page `/addRegistrations` works differently from the student and course database page.
 It consist of a temporary list of students and courses which is on the left of the page.
 * The user can add or delete from each temporary list in a similar manner as explained above.
-* Once satisfied with the tempList the user can click the `add Registration` button on the bottom of the screen to register all the students to all the courses specified.
+* Once satisfied with the temporary list the user can click the `add Registration` button on the bottom of the screen to register all the students to all the courses specified.
 Each student in the student temporary list is registered for each course in the course temporary list.

 ![Registration image](/screenshots/registrations1.PNG)

 The user can then delete registrations using the form on the right.
-Any registrations matching the search query will be deleted.
+Any registrations matching the search query will be deleted from the registration database.

 ![Registration image](/screenshots/registrations2.PNG)

 ### User and Course Profile
-From the homepage the user can provide a registration number of a student or a course code to the profile of the particular item.
-All details will be displayed on the profile page for example a students profile has all the courses they have enrolled in.
+From the homepage the user can provide a registration number of a student or a course code of a course to view the profile of the particular item.
+All details of the item will be displayed on the profile page.
+For example a students profile has all the courses they have enrolled in.

 ![User Profile](/screenshots/userProfile.PNG)